 All robot manufacturers include a chart showing how the maximum payload value and most manufacturers have an application to allow entering the details of the end tooling and then calculating the payload capacity needed.

 Typical costs outside of the main purchase include – spare parts, yearly service and maintenance, yearly replacement/wear items.
 Therefore, these costs are after the robot cell is up and running is mainly costs related to the maintenance of the robot or spare parts.
+Check out also our ROI Robot Calculator Tool.

 Low Robot Cost